Azure/azure-dev/README.md

 - demonstrate opinionated best practices for Azure development
 - help developers understand core Azure development constructs

-To take full advantage of the CLI, code repositories need to conform to a well defined set of [conventions](https://github.com/Azure/azure-dev/wiki/Azure-Developer-CLI-Overview) that will be recognized by the tooling.
+To take full advantage of the CLI, code repositories need to conform to a well defined set of conventions that will be recognized by the tooling.
 Please checkout the [wiki](https://github.com/Azure/azure-dev/wiki) for more information and to get started.
 Use [discussions](https://github.com/Azure/azure-dev/discussions) to participate in the conversation, ask questions, and see the latest announcements.

 ## Install/Upgrade Azure Developer CLI

 Install and Upgrade using the following scripts.
-Re-running the script will install the latest available version (daily)
+Re-running the script will install the latest available version.

 ### Windows